brohrer/myrtle/README.md

 ## Messaging

-Communication with the agent is conducted through the Queues.
+Communication between the Agent and the World is conducted through the Queues.
 Through the `sensor_q` the World passes sensor and reward information to the Agent.
 Through the `action_q` the Agent passes action commands back to the World.